decaby7e/website/content/adventures/climbing-all-the-volcanos.md

 It was actually only at this point that I developed the desire to bag the rest of the volcanos.
 I realized that the only ones left were:

-- St-Helens - Similar to Adams, this one is just a snow hike.
+- Mount St. Helens - Similar to Adams, this one is just a snow hike.
 Tough but very doable and non-technical!
 Just need to get permits and NOT fall to my death by stepping out onto the snow cornices at the summit ([rest in peace to the man that passed due to